moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 Once you have successfully claimed for reimbursement, please go back and close your issue.
 If you found the G&D experience to be of significant benefit, and you would recommend it to other team members, please leave a comment in the G&D feedback issue, so that the Talent Development team can add the opportunity to our G&D Select page.

-### Notes on Reimbursement

-Growth & Development requests follow a reimbursement workflow.
-Approved experiences will be reimbursed upon completion. *This means requestors carry the financial responsibility associated with the growth experience through completion*.

 #### 50% Upfront Reimbursement

 As an option, all requests can take advantage of a split disbursement option designed to help team members carry the financial lift of costly experiences.
 This split disbursement option allows for 50% of the costs to be reimbursed immediately after payment and the remaining 50% is reimbursed upon completion.